luminlabsdev/framework/docs/GetStarted/features.md

 * **Secure** 🔐
 The networking system that CanaryEngine uses can actually partially prevent exploits like RemoteSpy from being easily useable.

-* **Node Package** 📦
-Comes with a native node package for all of you power users on the command line, with Rojo support by default.

 ... and much more!